Charlotte Lady Blennerhassett

-Charlotte, Lady Blennerhassett (19 February 1843 – 11 February 1917) was a German writer and biographer.
+Charlotte Julia, Lady Blennerhassett (née Countess Julia von Leyden; 19 February 1843 – 11 February 1917) was a German writer and biographer.

 Life

 Countess Charlotte Julia von Leyden was born in Munich in 1843.
 She met Sir Rowland Blennerhassett, 4th Baronet in 1870 and married him on 9 June of the same year.
 The new Lady Blennerhassett took to writing, and her most noted work was a biography of Madame de Staël.
 This was published in Germany in three volumes.
 After this she wrote a number of other biographies including one of Mary, Queen of Scots, and two chapters for Volume X of The Cambridge Modern History, published in 1907.

 Her children included Sir Arthur Charles Francis Bernard Blennerhassett, 5th Baronet, and Marie Galway.

 Blennerhassett died in Munich in 1917.